Fieldwork

 Project Description:

-About the Cradle of Humankind Dig in South Africa at Kromdraai and Sterkfontein Caves
+Cradle of Humankind Human Ancestors Dig in South Africa at Kromdraai and Sterkfontein Caves

 The Cradle of Humankind is a world-renowned site for hominid discoveries and is a UNESCO World Heritage site that is considered to be the birthplace of humankind.
-With over 40% of the world’s human ancestor fossils found here, it’s a must-visit destination for anyone interested in human evolution.
+With over 40% of the world’s human ancestor fossils found here, it’s a must-visit destination for anyone interested in human evolution and human origins.
 Join us on this incredible opportunity to dig at this location.
 We’ll journey through time and discover the fascinating story of our origins.

-The cornerstone of this once-in-a-lifetime, exclusive itinerary is the distinction of working side-by-side on excavation and labwork with esteemed archaeologists Jose Braga, Berhnard Zipfel and Dominic Stratford.
+The cornerstone of this once-in-a-lifetime, exclusive itinerary is the distinction of working side-by-side on excavation with esteemed archaeologists José Braga, Matt Caruana and Berhnard Zipfel.
 These are the scientists leading hominid excavations at the world renowned Kromdraai and Sterkfontein archaeological sites at the Cradle of Humankind in South Africa.

 It is at the Cradle of Humankind that thousands of hominid remains from 2 to 4 million years ago have been found.
 In addition, the remains of habitation from early stone-age, middle stone-age, later stone-age, early and late iron-age are present.
-All told, these fossils show how our human ancestors lived, what they ate and what animals and plants existed with them.
+All told, these fossils show how our human ancestors lived, what they ate and what animals and plants lived at the time.

 We’ll kick off our first day on-site working alongside Prof José Braga who will provide insight into the workings of Kromdraai – a fundamental requirement for comprehending the diverse stages of the excavation process.

-Under his supervision, your 5 days of work in the field will encompass everything from excavating and the retrieval of fossils to sampling and sieving sediments, meticulous cleaning and preparation in the lab, theodolite and photogrammetric measuring, followed by cleaning and complete preparation.
+Under his supervision, your 6 days of work in the field will encompass everything from excavating fossils to sampling and sieving sediments, meticulous cleaning, and learning about theodolite and photogrammetric measuring.

-All participants who join this dig will be hands-on during the five days of excavation.
-Kromdraai is very rich in fossils and as a result, each participant has a 100% chance of finding both hominid and animal fossils with a high potential for discovering significant specimens.
+All participants who join this dig will be hands-on during the six days of excavation.
+Kromdraai is very rich in fossils and as a result, each participant has a 100% chance of finding hominid and/or animal fossils with a high potential for discovering significant specimens

 Period(s) of Occupation: Early Quaternary (Pleistocene)